rayyan808/bsc-project/README.md

 HOW TO RUN:

 Blockchain:
-`ganache-cli --port 7454` - Run your local blockchain, we used ganache.
+`ganache-cli` - Run your local blockchain, we used ganache.

 The port specifications are configured within the `truffle-config.js` file in the project root directory.
-We explicitly define `7454` as ganache uses `8454` be default.
-This may be changed.

 `truffle deploy` - Deploy the ZK Voter and it's libraries to the aforementioned blockchain.